bcarancibia/The_Expanse/README.md

-# The_Expanse: Creating R Packages for Statisticians”
+# The_Expanse: Creating R Packages for Statisticians